IQAIcom/mcp-abi/README.md

 MCP clients (like AI assistants, IDE extensions, etc.) will run this server as a background process.
 You need to configure the client to tell it how to start your server.

 Below is an example configuration snippet that an MCP client might use (e.g., in a `mcp_servers.json` or similar configuration file).
 This example shows how to run the server using the published npm package via `pnpm dlx`.
+This configuration defines an MCP server named "smart-contract-abi" that executes the `pnpm dlx @iqai/mcp-abi` command with the specified environment variables.

 ```json
 {